bplmaps/cartinal/guides/atlascope-tiles.md

 ### Using our atlas tiles with QGIS

-1. Copy the URL to the atlas layer you want to use by [referencing the documentation][(https://geoservices.leventhalmap.org/cartinal/resources/documentation/access-urban-atlas-data.html), [searching in Atlascope](<a href ='./atlascope-tiles.html#Finding-layers-by-geography'>searching in Atlascope</a>, or <a target = "_blank" href ='https://guides.bpl.org/urban-atlases/list'>using our library guides.</a>
+1. Copy the URL to the atlas layer you want to use by [referencing the documentation](../documentation/atlas-data.html) or [searching in Atlascope](./atlascope-tiles.html#using-atlascope-to-find-layers-geographically).

 2. Open QGIS.